FOREX-Dollar gains as drop in US jobless claims boosts rate-hike bets

 +11.4627

-(Reporting by Karen Brettell; Additional reporting by Amanda Cooper in London; Editing by Paul Simao)
+(Reporting by Karen Brettell; Additional reporting by Amanda Cooper in London; Editing by Paul Simao and Jonathan Oatis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.